This website uses cookies to help you make the most of your visit.

 Pharmacy context

-This is a busy pharmacy in the village of Stakeford in Northumberland.
+This is a pharmacy in the village of Stakeford in Northumberland.
 Its main activities are dispensing NHS prescriptions and providing some people with medicines in multi-compartment compliance packs to help them take their medicine correctly.
-It provides services such as the NHS urinary tract infection treatment service and a substance misuse service.
+It provides services such as NHS Pharmacy First and a substance misuse service.
 It delivers medicines to people in their homes.

 Inspection summary findings